reuther03/reuther03/README.md

 ### About Me:

 Currently working on a management system for private language schools using .NET and PostgreSQL, incorporating a variety of libraries, design patterns, and best practices.
-This repository is private during ongoing development.

 ### Tech Stack: